What can we do?

 For updates on church meetings, in person and online, see What's On.

-Even during the full lockdown we recognised that we still have obligations to our families and to our neighbours, so we posted the suggestions below.
-These may yet be helpful.
+Even during lockdowns, we recognise that we still have obligations to our families and to our neighbours.
+We hope that the suggestions below will be helpful.

 Staying in touch during isolation

 The Childhood Bereavement Network has advice on staying connected when someone is seriously ill, and on supporting children and young people who are bereaved during this outbreak.